 Click here for General Information About Housing at EARTH University

-Please download the most recent estimate of costs here: Cost Estimate for Archaeological Field School Spring 2012
+Please download the most recent estimate of costs here: Archaeological Field School Spring 2017.pdf

 2) Click on 'Apply Now' on this website and fill out an on-line study abroad application.
 NOTE:You must complete both the field school project application and the study abroad application.